Alledarw/Alledarw/README.md

 Personal Projects
 - Värdera.se.
 A SaaS that helps homeowners to compare brokers before selling their property.
 Sold to another company in 2021
 - Travlr.se A Saas for comparing flights and hotels around the world.
 Sold in 2022
-- Codenugget.io.
-A e-learning website for learning code by creating small weekly challenges.
-Discontinued in 2023.
 - The Stock Professor.
 A Telegram stock bot made in python and flask.
 Made it pubicly availabe (the code) in 2023 after gaining 580 subcribers in less than two weeks.
 - Freelancing since 2021 in Python and Wordpress.